-- Many users reported that BIOS recognizes SSD, but it won’t boot the PC from it, so today we’ll show you how to fix that.
+- Many users reported that BIOS recognizes SSD, but it won’t boot the PC from it.

 What do I do if BIOS recognizes SSD but won’t boot?

 1. Reset BIOS